 The additional party on electronic communications must be an Adult (for example, assistant trainer, parent, groom, or rider who is 18 years old or older).
 While adding an adult to a text message group or CCing them on an email might seem an obvious way to provide the right level of transparency with electronic communications, you must ensure your one-on-one phone calls with minors occur in an environment where you could be overheard.
 If appropriate for the conversation and location, you might also consider using speaker phone with another Adult present or add another Adult caller to the line.

 Adults and minors can continue to friend or follow each other on social media platforms.
 They can continue to interact with each other’s posts that are visible to other users of the platform.
-However, Adults cannot maintain private messages with minors on social media or through any electronic communications, unless another Adult is included on the communication.

 For example, Adults may comment on a minor’s post, but they should not contact that minor through a direct message to carry on a one-on-one conversation.
 On Facebook, Adults can consider creating a group on Messenger as a way to include another Adult in a message through this platform.
 If you run a page or an account for your business, consider providing additional administrative rights to another Adult who can act as a second party to any direct conversations between a business social media account and a minor.
 Again, this effort is about making communication between Adults and minors more transparent.
 In doing so, we create a culture that leaves nowhere for predators to hide.